 Kristen Stewart put it best when she said that the key to beautiful skin is moisture, but even layering your favorite products in cold weather sometimes isn’t enough.
 That’s why you always need a powerhouse ingredient to deliver hydration and protect your skin—especially if you live in a climate that freezes.
 Our suggestion?
 Squalane!
-What is it, what does it do, and what are the best products to try?
+What is it, what's the difference between squalene and squalane, and what are the best products to try?
 Keep reading to find out.

 What is it?